deprekate/PHACTS/README.md

  python3 setup.py install
 ```

-This is the new python based recode of my original per code, and is in a VERY alpha state for now.
+This is the new python based recoding of my original perl code, and is in a VERY alpha state for now.